Codesota · Guides · TTS ModelsEight open-source systems, side by sideUpdated March 2026

 )

 Dia is purpose-built for dialogue.
-You pass in a script with speaker tags ([S1], [S2]) and it generates a natural multi-speaker conversation with appropriate prosody, pacing, and turn-taking.
-At 1.6B parameters it is the largest model in this comparison, requiring ~5 GB VRAM.
-It also supports non-verbal cues like laughter and hesitations.
-Currently English-only, but the dialogue capability is unmatched.
+Pass a script with speaker tags — [S1], [S2] — and it produces a natural multi-speaker conversation with appropriate prosody, pacing and turn-taking.
+At 1.6B parameters it is the largest model in this comparison, needing ~5 GB VRAM.
+It also handles non-verbal cues like laughter and hesitations.
+English-only today, but the dialogue capability is unmatched.

 Architecture